 Visit a UEC Theatre on Tuesdays and all tickets are $5.50 plus if you have a UEC loyalty card, you get a FREE 46 oz popcorn!
 Have a young child?
 Children ages 2 and under (so before his/her 3rd birthday) are FREE to any show!
 The theater in Lebanon was recently updated and all auditoriums have power reclining seats.

-Matinees are $6 for tickets every day until 6PM.
-On Tuesdays, tickets are $6 for all shows (3D movies are an additional charge).
+Matinees are $5 for tickets every day until 6PM.
+On Tuesdays, tickets are $5 for most shows (3D movies are an additional charge).

 Art and Historical Theaters

 Hillsboro Village (Map)

 The Belcourt has changed in 2020 and is showing new movies as well as some classics.
 At the moment, their Saturday morning family movies are not on the schedule.
 However, keep an eye out, they may come back.
 If you have a child that is 11 months or younger and will sit in your lap can enjoy the movie for FREE!
 Some weeks instead of movies there are live theatre performances for families by the Olde Worlde Theatre Company which is also a bargain.
 Performances are general admission and are $10/seat.

 The historic Franklin Theatre is a mix use facility.
 It started as a movie theater and now hosts plays and concerts as well.
 Movies are typically played during the middle of the week, Saturday mornings and Sundays.
 The schedule varies week to week – see the current schedule HERE.
 Tickets for first run movies are $7 for adults and $6 for children.

 The Capitol Theatre is located off the square in Lebanon, TN.
 They show classic family films (think Goonies and Indiana Jones).
 Tickets are $5 with a $1.25 service fee per seat.

 Stardust Drive In – $8.50/adult, $6.50/Kids (age 6 to 11), 5 and Under FREE